-Vertical Sleeve Gastrectomy (VSG) is a bariatric procedure used to help patients lose weight that is hard to do with diet & exercise and pharmacotherapy.
+Gastric Sleeve Surgery, or Vertical Sleeve Gastrectomy (VSG), is a bariatric procedure used to help patients lose weight that is hard to do with diet & exercise and pharmacotherapy.
 Gastric sleeve is fast becoming the preferred weight loss surgery in Mexico and around the world.
 In this procedure, restriction of the stomach is achieved by removing about 85% of the stomach.
 The hunger hormones are removed as it resides on top part of the stomach.
 The patient does not feel as hungry and feels full faster, which aids weight loss.
 Most patients see rapid and significant weight loss similar to that of more intrusive surgeries such as gastric bypass.

-Mexico Bariatric Center (MBC) is in the forefront of Laparoscopic Single-Incision Gastric Sleeve (also called belly button VSG) and the surgeons working with MBC have the most experience in the world.
+Mexico Bariatric Center (MBC) is at the forefront of Laparoscopic Single-Incision Gastric Sleeve (also called belly button VSG) and the surgeons working with MBC have the most experience in the world.
 MBC’s leading robotics surgeons offer single-incision gastric sleeve in Tijuana, Mexico.
 They have training by top surgeons in Brazil, Mexico City, and Tijuana as well as Mayo Clinic in the United States.

 Contact our help patient care coordinators today to learn more about undergoing Single-Incision Bariatric Surgery.

-What is Single-Incision Bariatric Surgery?
+What is Single-Incision Surgery?